iotaledger/stronghold.rs/documentation/docs/welcome.md

 ---
-description: 'Stronghold is an open-source software library can be used to protect any digital secret.
+description: 'Stronghold is an open-source software library which can be used to protect any digital secret.
 It is a secure database for working with cryptography, which ensures that secrets are never revealed - but can be used according to best practices.'
 image: /img/Banner/banner_stronghold.png